 App store usability

 None of the app stores offer an excellent user experience, and it can be tough to sift through the thousands of apps on offer to find what you really want.
-In terms of recommendations and curated charts, the Apple App Store maintains a slender lead over Google’s Play Store.
-Microsoft’s Windows Mobile store definitely lags behind in terms of usability and aesthetic
+In terms of recommendations and curated charts, the Apple App Store maintains a lead over Google’s Play Store.
+Microsoft’s Windows Mobile store definitely lags behind in terms of usability and aesthetic.
+Apple even gives you recommendations for new apps, offers more sales on expensive apps and games, and makes it dead simple to find what you’re looking for in the App Store.
+You can also pay for apps with Apple Pay.

 Alternative app stores and sideloading